lmcgrath/lmcgrath.github.com/source/_posts/2012-10-23-using-perforce-chronicle-for-application-configuration.markdown

 {% img /images/app-config/history.png %}

+Chronicle also provides an interface for viewing diffs between revisions:

+{% img /images/app-config/history-diffs.png %}

 ## @TODO

 ### Security!

 There's one major flaw with the appconfig module: it performs zero access checks.
-Chronicle can be configured to disallow anonymous access by going to "Manage" > "Permissions" and deselecting all permissions for "anonymous" and "members".
+By default, Chronicle can be configured to disallow anonymous access by going to "Manage" > "Permissions" and deselecting all permissions for "anonymous" and "members".
 Logging out and attempting to access either `http://localhost/appconfig/stack_configuration.json` or `http://localhost/appconfig/index.html` will now give an error page and prompt you to log in.
 Clicking "New User" will also give an error, as anonymous users don't have the permission to create users.

-Access rights on content are checked by the content module, but are hard-coded in the associated controllers as IF-statements.
+Access rights on content are checked by the content module, but are also hard-coded in the associated controllers as IF-statements.
 A better solution will be required for proper access management in the appconfig module.

 ### Better integration